 What kinds of content and processes does the CMS need to support?

-Next, think about what kinds of digital content will be managed in the cms.
+Next, think about what kinds of digital content will be managed in the CMS.
 If you're just publishing blog articles, a simpler CMS might suffice, however in most cases sites and apps have different kinds of content.
 Does your company need to publish hundreds of new videos a day?
 Change prices on thousands of products per day?
 Host images for blog posts?

 Publishing a lot of changes and authoring new content can be a lot of work to manage with your team members.
-Consider using a Conent Management Platform to make managing and collaborating on content easier.
+Consider using a Conent Marketing Platform to make managing and collaborating on content easier.

 What technologies does the CMS need to support or integrate with?